tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_lamp_settings.md

 ``Dataref``|""|An optional dataref that will change the behavior of the light | ``Type`` must be "Custom"

 ## About lights.txt
 lights.txt is essentially a massive table of information for X-Plane defining lights to be used in the sim.
 An artist only needs to be concerned with an extremely small portion of it.
-To read it, you'll need a good text editor (not Notepad!) that can handle different line endings and has an adjustable tabstop (8 seems to work).
+To read it, you'll need a good text editor (not Notepad or Word!) that can handle different line endings and has an adjustable tabstop (8 seems to work).
 Comments are prefixed with a #.

 **Do not make changes to this file!
 It may break X-Plane or be erased with the next version of X-Plane.**